DhirajWishal/HiveCom/README.md

 # HiveCom

-Communications protocol for drones in a FANET.
+Communications protocol for drones in a flying ad hoc network.